Aadityaprabu002/AR-Enabled-3d-To-2d-Shapes/README.md

 An **Augmented Reality (AR) application** designed for **second-grade students** to understand the relationship between **3D objects** and their **2D projections**.

-## Note, download the app from gdrive link below because it is larger to be stored in github.
+## Note: download the app from gdrive link below because it is larger to be stored in github.

 This project is inspired by the **Government of Tamil Nadu – Grade 2 Mathematics Textbook (Unit: Geometry)**, which introduces children to cubes, cuboids, cones, cylinders, spheres, and their corresponding 2D shapes.